 LERA deals directly with productions over all resident aspects of filming, and we encourage you to get in touch at the earliest opportunity.
 We will happily discuss your project and aim to work with you – it’s essential to strike a balance between your needs and what residents can live with, and experience has proved that direct relationships are best for you and us.
 We will discuss consulting residents and suggest a community payment, depending on the type of production and what’s involved but along typical industry lines.
 Your donations enable the important work featured elsewhere on our website, which is good for everyone, and we’re grateful for them.

 Please click here to download the LERA Filming Code.
-We developed it with industry professionals, reflecting the Film London Best Practice Guide for location filming, and it’s endorsed by Lambeth Council.
+We developed it with industry professionals, reflecting Film London best practice guidelines, and it’s endorsed by Lambeth Council.
 Our residents have the assurance they can trust productions following the code, and we hope you’ll find it practical, flexible and helpful.